 Given the clear connection between better psychological health and meditation, the next step is to figure out the best way to encourage someone who is experiencing depressive symptoms to start a meditation practice.
 Different strategies work for different people.
 Here are a few ways to use meditation on depression.

-Every few months Oprah and Deepak offer a free online meditation shared by hundreds of thousands—activating a global wave of transformation, profound peace, and deep fulfillment.
-Between these free offerings there is a full library of topical meditations like Miraculous Relationships, Manifesting Grace Through Gratitude, or Creating Peace from the Inside Out that are available for purchase when the free offering has ended.
+Join Oprah and Deepak for their most recent 21-Day Meditation Experience: Creating Peace from the Inside Out.
+This specific meditation experience focuses on finding the power of connections, becoming an agent of change, and creating a connected world.
+Over the last seven years, Oprah and Deepak's meditations have been shared by hundreds of thousands—activating a global wave of transformation, profound peace, and deep fulfillment.
+There is a full library of 18 topical meditations like Miraculous Relationships, Manifesting Grace Through Gratitude, or Finding Your Flow, that are available for purchase.

 Local Meditation Groups

 Almost everywhere there is a yoga class, there is a meditation sangha (gathering).
 Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a. (virtual) group that fits your lifestyle is a great way to form or solidify your practice.
 The convenience of location matters.
 Feeling a sense of connection or belonging to the group will also help act as an accountability partner to get you there.
 You may want to join with a partner, which can help you both to stay accountable.